ghoshs/counqer/README.md

 Check Apache lang configuration.
 [Is LC_ALL set to utf-8?](https://itekblog.com/ascii-codec-cant-encode-characters-in-position/)

 2. counqer.mpi-inf.mpg.de is the main landing page.
 The html script is at /var/www/html/index.html

+3. Modify w2n.py into cardinal_processing/myw2n.py
+	a.
+Able to convert `144 thousand` to integer.
+	b.
+Able to convert `60,000` to integer.